-Presenting the 2018 Young Lions jury.
+Presenting the 2023 Young Lions jury.

 Learn more about each judge by clicking on their photo.

-Presenting the 2018 Young Lions jury.
+Presenting the 2023 Young Lions jury.

 Learn more about each judge by clicking on their photo.

-Maddever’s background includes four years (1998-2001) as editor of international kids entertainment biz magazine KidScreen, where she was mandated to raise brand authority in top tier global production and broadcast circles, and across ancillary areas of the industry.
+Maddever was also editor of international kids entertainment biz magazine KidScreen, where she was mandated to raise brand authority in top tier global production and broadcast circles, and across ancillary areas of the industry.